What Are Pulmonary Function Tests (PFTs)?

-You breathe into a tube attached to a special machine.
-The test can help diagnose a pulmonary vascular disease as well as determine the amount of damage done by a disease such as emphysema (a type of COPD in which your air sacs gradually thin out and are destroyed).
+This test is similar to spirometry.
+You breathe into a tube attached to a machine.
+The test can help diagnose a disease of the blood vessels between your heart and lungs and show the amount of damage done by a disease such as emphysema, a disease in which your air sacs are gradually destroyed.

 Bronchial Provocation Test